 4 out of 5 stars

-Imported from Turkey, the Mossberg Silver Reserve II is another over under shotgun that will grab the attention of anyone who notices it in your collection.
-You’ll find gauges coming in 12, 20, 28, and .410 as usual.
+Imported from Turkey, the Mossberg Silver Reserve II is another over-under shotgun that will grab the attention of anyone who notices it in your collection.
+You’ll find gauges coming in 12, 20, 28, and .410.

 The length of the pull comes in at 14 inches.
-While this might seem a bit short by today’s standards, it will feel fine in the hands of someone in the market for an over under shotgun.
-You won’t be breaking the bank with this gun, as you can find it for less than $800.
-Plenty of cash leftover for your next several trips to the gun club.
+While this might seem a bit short by today’s standards, it will feel fine in your hands.
+And you won’t be breaking the bank with these over-under shotguns.
+They cost between $550 and $800.

 You’ll notice the lockup contains barrels that pivot on trunnions, with a full-width locking bolt moving forward and engaging the lugs that occupy the base of the receiver.
 The safety switch also contains the barrel selector, allowing you the option of which round you’d like to use first.

-It’s not the most robust or deluxe over under shotgun we have ever worked with, but we can’t deny the incredible value of the Mossberg Silver Reserve II.
+It’s not the most robust or deluxe of the over-under shotguns we’ve ever worked with, but we can’t deny the incredible value of the Mossberg Silver Reserve II.

 4.5 out of 5 stars